home-assistant/home-assistant.io/source/_integrations/enphase_envoy.markdown

 _Consumption sensors require your Envoy to be properly configured with consumption CT sensors installed._

-For Enphase Ensemble systems with the Enpower/IQ System Controller and Encharge/IQ Batteries installed, additional sensors are available for battery status and usage.
+For Enphase Ensemble systems with the Enpower/IQ System Controller and Encharge/IQ Batteries installed, additional features are available:

+- Sensors for battery status and usage.
+- Sensors for grid status
+- Sensors for the state of the Enpower's 4 load-shedding relays
+- A switch allowing you to take your system on-grid and off-grid.
+Note that the Enpower has a slight delay built-in between receiving these commands and actually switching the system on or off grid.

 ## Envoy authentication requirements